The 1.21 version of Squash has been released in December. Here are all the improvements it includes, in pictures:

 From now on, it is possible to pass a test case for automation from Squash to Jira.
 At the same time, if it is a Gherkin test case, it will be transmitted to GitHub.

-The transmitted test case will be displayed as a Jira issue.
-The test-case-related fields will be synchronized directly from Squash into the Jira issue while the issue progress status from Jira will be synchronized into Squash.
+Transmitted test cases will be displayed as Jira issues.
+Test-case-related fields will directly be synchronized from Squash to Jira issues.
+And the issue progress status from Jira will be synchronized into Squash.

 From the Jira issue workflow, the automation engineer can report on the progress of their automation work.